verdi-workshop/2024/call-for-papers/index.md

   - __Full papers__ - up to 8 pages
   - __Short papers__ - up to 4 pages

+Accepted papers (regular and position) will be published in the DSN supplemental volume and made available in IEEE Xplore.

 <!-- Accepted papers from both categories will be published by ..., in the ... series.  -->
 <!-- The page limit excludes references and appendices. -->
 <!-- Papers should